andymeneely/project-timber-wolf/rules/RULES.md

 Page
 {:.pagenumber}

-# Starting a Campaign

-On the campaign ledger, fill out the team name and character names.
-Each player gets a character sheet as well.

-**Loosely Affiliated**.
-Players may freely come and go from the campaign.
-A player does is not limited to always playing their original character.
-All heists have 3- and 4-player options.
-You are always welcome to start out new characters.

-**First time.** If this is your very first game, we recommend the using pre-built characters listed at the end of this booklet: Johnny Swagger, Tiny Mike, Phobia, and Showtime.
-Any of the Amateur heists from River City are good starters.

 # Setting Up

 **Step 1.
 As a team, decide your next heist.** Heists are available to you in the River City booklet.
 Each heist is labelled with a difficulty level and any other pre-requisites.

 **Step 2.
 Set up the board** in the middle of the table.
 Following the diagram for your chapter, set up the hex tiles so that they match the picture.
 Place any Loot chits, Prisoner, and/or Security Systems according to the diagram.
 If the diagram depicts a shield, then use the Security side of the tile, in all other cases use the Blank side.

-Tip: to verify the layout, match the shapes of the Gaps between tiles {:.tip}

 Some boards have already-revealed security chits.
 The Chapter will also indicate how many Guards, Locks, and Camera chits should go into the bag.
 Leave the other Security chits by the board (they are **the supply**).